carousel/php-design-patterns/clasification.md

 *   Flyweight context

 ##BEHAVIORAL (decompositional, external to structure, sernder/receiver)
-###Observer
-*   one to many
-*   observer is registered
-*   view example
-*   query for subject state
-*   pull
-###Mediator
-*   encapsulates communication between multiple objects
-*   system looks like monolithic
-###Strategy (interchangeable algorithms)
+###Chain of responsibility(multiple handlers for request/next)
+*   avoid coupling the sender of a request to receiver by giving more then one object change to handle request
+*   pass the object along the chain
-*   change guts
+*   successor reference
-*   code to an interface (different algorithm implementation?)
-*   key is to design interfaces for strategy and its context
 ###Command
 *   encapsulate request as object (known as action/transaction)
 *   absrtact command class which encapsulates interface for executing operations
 *   commands are OO replacement for callbacks
 *   invoker/receiver paradigm
 *   execute command on receiver
-###Chain (multiple handlers for request/next)
-*   avoid coupling the sender of a request to receiver by giving more then one object change to handle request
-*   pass the object along the chain
 ###Iterator (known as cursor)
 *   access aggregate object without internals
 *   iterator and data structure are coupled
+###Mediator
+*   encapsulates communication between multiple objects
+*   avoid system looks like monolithic
+*   controlling and coordinating the interactions of a group of objects
+*   indirect communication
+*   lozalized behavior
+*   replaces many-to-many with one-to-many
+*   mediator encapsulate protocols

-###Memento
+###Memento (known as token)
 *   bookmark
-*   capture objects internal state/for restoring state
+*   capture and record objects internal state/for restoring state
 *   snapshot
+###Strategy (interchangeable algorithms)
+*   change guts
+*   code to an interface (different algorithm implementation?)
+*   key is to design interfaces for strategy and its context
+###Observer
+*   one to many
+*   observer is registered
+*   view example
+*   query for subject state
+*   pull
 ###State
 *   in a context
 *   finite numbet of states